sohamsolanki/is310-coding-assignments/api-getting-data/README.md

 Open-Meteo is great as it exposes the same core data (current conditions, hourly forecasts, WMO weather codes, wind, humidity, precipitation) without requiring an account, without rate limits, and without a billing relationship.

 It's also open-source and uses publicly available meteorological models like NOAA GFS and the European ECMWF, so the data quality is legitimate, not a more restricted free tier.

-### Europeana
-[Europeana](https://www.europeana.eu/) is the European Union's digital cultural heritage platform, aggregating millions of digitized artworks, photographs, manuscripts, and artifacts from institutions across Europe.
-The API allows full-text search and detailed record retrieval across this collection.
-It's used here to surface culturally relevant imagery that mirrors the current weather conditions.

 ## How It Works